quacksouls/bitburner/doc/guide/intro.md

    your income.
 1. Increase your money.
 You need money and a massive amount of it to purchase equipment that allows you to make even more money.
-1. Purchase equipment that boosts the rate at which your stats and money increase.
+1. Purchase equipment that boost the rate at which your stats and money increase.
 These stats-enhancing equipment generally grant a temporary boost.
 1. Complete specific goals that reward you with permanent boosts to your stats or permanently grant you ways to make more money.